 Mortgage Lender First-Time Homebuyer Programs

-In addition, you should reach out to local banks ranging from small ones to major franchises.
+In addition, you should reach out to local lenders ranging from community banks to major franchises.
 Many offer programs that help first-time homebuyers qualify for mortgages.
-Wells Fargo, for example, runs yourFirst Mortgage.
-Through this program, you may be able to get a conventional loan with a down payment as low as 3% and you can still apply to down payment assistance programs.

 State and Local First-Time Homebuyer Programs

 No matter what state you live in, you should look into your local government housing agency to see if it has any first-time homebuyer programs for which you may qualify.
 The State of New York Mortgage Agency (SONYMA), for instance, offers down payment assistance and other tools and resources for low- to moderate-income first-time homebuyers.
 The agency considers a person who has not owned a principal residence in at least three years to be a first-time home buyer.